accordproject/techdocs/docs/accordproject.md

 ![Ergo Logic](/img/ergo-vscode.png)

 It is important that a developer and a lawyer can together agree that clauses in a computable legal contract have the same semantics as the equivalent computer code.
-For that reason, Ergo is intended to be accessible to Lawyers who create the corresponding prose for those computable legal contracts.
+For that reason, Ergo is intended to be accessible to lawyers who create the corresponding prose for those computable legal contracts.
 As a programming language, the Ergo syntax also adheres to programming conventions.

 ## Ecosystem